Which city is cheaper, Munich or Istanbul?

 If you're trying to decide where to visit between Istanbul or Munich, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.

-Istanbul is a beautiful, historic, and diverse city.
+Istanbul is a beautiful, high-energy, and historic city.
 Visitors will also find so much to do here because it's a large city with many sights and attractions.
-With stunning beauty, it attracts visitors from all around.
+With stunning beauty, Istanbul attracts visitors from all around.
 Other popular activities here include shopping, museums, and nightlife.
+See Istanbul travel costs.

 Let's take a look at the differences and similarities between Munich and Istanbul.
 Then, you can decide for yourself which place is better for your next trip.

-Visitors will find world class museums and historical sights in Istanbul that are not to be missed.
+You'll find many recognizable landmarks that put Istanbul on the map.
 With such a long and diverse religious and political history, it has many museums, mosques, churches, and archeological sites that you can visit.
 Some of the most famous sights include the Hagia Sophia, Topkapi Sarayi, and the Blue Mosque.

 You'll find a good number of museums and monuments packed into Munich.
 Famous sights include the Old Town Hall in Marienplatz, Nymphenburg Palace, and the Munich Residenz.

-Munich is a party destination, and you'll find plenty of activity all night long.
+Munich has a colorful and one-of-a-kind nightlife scene.
 The city has a young and vibrant population that keep the nightlife scene active and fun.
 There are many bars and clubs around town, but the city is also famous for Oktoberfest during the months of September and October.

-Istanbul and Munich are both fun destinations for the whole family.
+Istanbul and Munich are both superb destinations for the whole family.

 Because of its large number of kid-friendly activities, Munich is very family-friendly.
 Popular kid activities include going to the top of Stadium Roof at Olympic Park, checking out the movie sets at Filmstadt, and taking a paddle boat ride in the city park.

-Istanbul and Munich are both fun to visit as a couple.
+Istanbul and Munich are both superb to visit as a couple.

 Munich makes for a fun place to visit for a couple.
 Couples enjoy exploring the palaces around the city, visiting the Roman baths at Müller's Volksbad, and checking out the many great restaurants around town.

-Both Istanbul and Munich are popular destinations for backpackers.
+Both Istanbul and Munich are amazing destinations for backpackers.

 Istanbul is a mecca for backpackers and budget travelers.
 There are plenty of hostels and budget accommodation options, and there's also plenty of ways to meet other travelers.
 You'll find plenty of hostels concentrated in the Sultanahmet area.